ZipCPU/autofpga/README.md

 In detail:
 - Simple bus components work.
-- Components with logic in the topleve work as well.
+- Components with logic in the toplevel work nicely as well.
 - Although it shouldn't have any problems integrating memory components and cores, I have yet to try integrating any [SDRAM](https://github.com/ZipCPU/xulalx25soc/blob/master/rtl/wbsdram.v) or [DDR3 SDRAM](http://opencores.org/project,wbddr3) components.
 - Only one [PC host to wishbone busmaster](auto-data/wbubus.txt) component has been integrated.
 Driving the design from either JTAG or Digilent's DEPP interface would require a simple modification to this.
 - Addresses get assigned in three groups, and processed in three groups: components having only one address, components having more addresses but only a single clock delay, and all other components and memories
 - Interrupts get assigned to a named controller, and then C++ header files can be updated to reflect that
 - A simple mathematical expression evaluator exists, allowing simple math expressions and print formats.
 This makes it possible to set a global clock frequency value, and to then set baud rates and other clock dividers from it.
-- The auto builder does nothing to create the master C++ Verilator simulation file, or any RTL based Makefiles---although updating it to provide some of these details wouldn't be very hard at all.
+- The auto builder does nothing to create the master C++ Verilator simulation file, or any RTL based Makefiles (yet)---although updating it to provide some of these details wouldn't be very hard at all.
-- One type of address building is supported.
-I'd like to be able to support others, but this is sufficient for my first project.
+- Only one type of address building is supported.
+I'd like to be able to support others, but so far this has been sufficient for my first project.
 - AutoFPGA now builds a [ZipCPU Linker Script](demo-out/board.ld) for the project
 - The LaTeX specification table building isn't there ... yet.